Viki-coding/community/README.md

 javascript error - while dev tools was open noticed I had a js error, checked the filepath in base.html to realise that I should of had script.js in its own js folder.
 Corrected it and it ran fine.

+Facilitator Dashboard not displaying when facilitator logs in.
+Focused in on the logical step that my view.py for dashboard was incorrect, yellow error page higlighted the error, changed user to facilitator and error was resolved.

 <h2>User Experience Assurance</h2>
 <h2>Deployment Steps</h2>